bakudbilla/AIR-QUALITY-TIME-SERIES-FORECASTING/README.md

 # AIR-QUALITY-TIME-SERIES-FORECASTING

-This project forecasts PM2.5 air pollution levels using time-series data and deep learning techniques, specifically LSTM and Bidirectional LSTM layers.After several trials on different architectures, I got an RMSE of 44.39.which was the
+This project forecasts PM2.5 air pollution levels using time-series data and deep learning techniques, specifically LSTM and Bidirectional LSTM layers .PM2.5 are very tiny particles found in smoke that have a diameter of 2.5 micrometers or less.[3]
+Breathing PM2.5 can be detrimental to your health as these particles can easily enter your lungs or blood streams which can cause adverse effects like coughing, chest tightness, breathing issues.[3].
+In view of the above, this challenge focuses on using Recurrent Neural Network(RNN) and Long Short Term Memory(LSTM) to predict the future levels of PM2.5 in the air based on the training data.

 Below are the steps I took in training the model;
  1. Data Exploration & Cleaning